Candelabra: History

 The Roman examples seem to have served as models for many of the candelabra in the churches in Italy.
+In the 4th century, Pope Sylvester I presented to churches brass candelabra inlaid with silver.
 Liturgical services were performed with the use of candlelight, and candelabra with prickets may be used to hold the candles in churches.
-In the 4th century, Pope Sylvester I presented to churches with brass candelabra inlaid with silver.
-Seven-armed candelabra, mentioned in the Bible, may also be found in various churches, including the Eastern Orthodox Church.
+The candelabra may be very large candlesticks supporting a single light, or they may have multiple branches supporting multiple candles.
+Seven-armed candelabra mentioned in the Bible also inspired their use in churches; they were known in the 8th century, with the Essen candelabrum from around 1,000 AD the earliest surviving example.
+They are also used in the Eastern Orthodox Church.
 Candelabra may be used in some religious ceremonies.